xRobeSx/kmd-gpu-mining/README.md

 2. kmd-nomp
 3. miner of your choice

-*Please note, steps 1 and 2 are required because there are currently no KMD pools.*
+*Please note, komodod and kmd-nomp are only required because there are currently no KMD pools.*

 **Step 1.
 Update**